Finite presentations of centrally extended mapping class groups: Introduction and main results

 (II) Furthermore, concerning the closed surface of genus $g \geq 3$, the group $ \mathcal{T}_{g,0} $ can be presented as above with adding the following commutator relation:

-\end{thm} This presentation is a lift of the Wajnaryb presentation of $ \mathcal{M}_{g, r}$.
-To be precise, his presentation can be made exactly as the quotient of the above presentation by adding the relation $\mu =1$ ; see \cite[Theorem 5.3]{FM}.
-Consequently, the symbols $c_i$ and $b_i$ in $ \mathcal{M}_{g, r} $ can be interpreted as Dehn twists along the respective curves $\gamma_i $ and $\beta_i$ in Figure \ref{tg261}.
+where the bracket $[a,b]$ is the abbereviation of $aba^{-1}b^{-1}.$ \end{thm} This presentation is a lift of the Wajnryb presentation of $ \mathcal{M}_{g, r}$ \cite{Waj}.
+To be precise, his presentation can be made exactly as the quotient of the above presentation by adding the relation $\mu =1$; see also \cite[Theorem 5.3]{FM} for the detail.
+Correspondingly, the symbols $c_i$ and $b_i$ in $ \mathcal{M}_{g, r} $ can be interpreted as Dehn twists along the respective curves $\gamma_i $ and $\beta_i$ in Figure \ref{tg261}.

 -2.88225pc

 \